 This discovery is now considered to be the most important assemblage of prehistoric grave goods ever recovered from Dartmoor, and indeed from the whole of the South West.
-The survival of the organic remains is of international importance.
+These are unique organic artefacts, making them of international importance.

-This individual, whose cremated remains were placed in a cist on this remote spot on Northern Dartmoor over four thousand years ago, was apparently of some importance to the local community.
+This individual, whose cremated remains were placed in a cist on this remote spot on Northern Dartmoor nearly four thousand years ago, was apparently of some importance to the local community.

-Along with the cremated remains, textiles, woven baskets, animal skins, beads and wooden ear studs were all found, along with the first tin artefacts found in a prehistoric context in Britain.
+Along with the cremated remains, a textile artefact, a woven basket and an animal pelt, beads and wooden studs were all found, along with the first tin artefacts found in a prehistoric context in Dartmoor.